quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion_window:
 : Maximum number of bytes-in-flight that may be sent.

-end_of_recovery:
+recovery_start_time:
-: The largest packet number sent when QUIC detects a loss.
-When a larger packet is acknowledged, QUIC exits recovery.
+: The time when QUIC first detects a loss, causing it to enter recovery.
+  When a packet sent after this time is acknowledged, QUIC exits recovery.

 ssthresh:
 : Slow start threshold in bytes.
 When the congestion window is below ssthresh,